 S View cover was first introduced with Galaxy S4.
 Galaxy Note 3 is the first Note device with an official S-View Cover.

-From Galaxy S8 and Galaxy Note 8, S View cover was merged with the clear view cover.
+For Galaxy S8 and Galaxy Note 8, the S View cover was merged with the clear view cover.
 Some S View features were ported to the clear view cover.
-This is the reason why in some markets, the clear view cover is often referred to as S View cover.
+This is the reason why the clear view cover is often referred to as the S View cover in some markets.
 At the same time, the S View camera was removed in all clear view covers.
 This means you cannot access the camera when the clear view cover is closed.

 What’s new in Galaxy Note 10 clear view cover (S View cover)?

 The majority of the front cover is fabric-like and opaque (marked as 2, as shown below).
-The material of this part is actually similar to that in Galaxy Note 10 LED view cover.
-So, it is no longer glossy.
+The material of this part is actually similar to that in the Galaxy Note 10 LED view cover.
+So it is no longer glossy.

 The top part of the Galaxy Note 10 S View (clear view) cover is no longer covered.
-So, it is not necessary to remove the cover when you add, change or replace SIM cards or micro SD card.
+So, it is not necessary to remove the cover when you add, change, or replace SIM cards or micro SD cards.

 How to adjust the text directions on Galaxy Note 10 clear view cover?